nternetinspired/avenda/_portfolio/portfolio.md

 ![Meeting_Neanderthal 3.jpg]({{site.baseurl}}/img/Meeting_Neanderthal 3.jpg)

-<h2>Four Seasons</h2>
-Offering the four seasons of woman, not by colour but by emotion, maturity, love, life and pain
+<h3>Four Seasons</h3>The four seasons of woman, not by colour but by emotion, maturity, love, life and pain

 ![Spring]({{site.baseurl}}/img/spring.jpg)